ubports/docs.ubports.com/porting/installing-16-04.rst

 Common Problems
 ---------------

-If you have any errors while performing these steps, check see if any of the following suggestions match what you are seeing.
+If you have any errors while performing these steps, check to see if any of the following suggestions match what you are seeing.
 If you have installed successfully, skip down to `The Next Steps`_.

 .. toctree::
    :maxdepth: 1